DavidYork/LudumDare56/README.md

 # Ludum Dare 56 Compo project.
+Theme: Tiny Creatures

 Ludum Dare is a game jam.
 This is a "compo" entry for the 56th Ludum Dare jam, more info here: [https://ldjam.com](https://ldjam.com).